To your health: Carson City health events

 Senior Yoga — 9-10 a.m., Anytime Fitness, 2629 N. Carson St., Carson City.
 Join us for Senior Yoga Thursday mornings from 9 to 10 a.m.
 Classes subject to cancellation during inclement weather or on holidays.
 For more information, visit http://www.anytimefitness.com/gyms/3116/carson-city-nv-89706, or call 775-222-0022.

 Boot Camp Express — noon, Well Being Massage and Functional Fitness, 195 E. Winnie Lane, Carson City.
 Boot Camp Express is a lunch time butt-kicking workout!
+Feel the burn with a thirty-minute High Intensity Training work-out incorporating mostly body weight exercises.
 For more information, visit http://www.carsoncityfitness.com, or call 775-546-3414.

-Thursday Hike Sponsored by Muscle Powered to Prison Hill-Clearview — 3-4:30 p.m., Muscle Powered.
-Meet at the east end of Clearview Drive.
-Closed-toed shoes and water are required.
+Thursday Hike to Prison Hill-Kootnz Sponsored by Muscle Powered — 3-4:30 p.m., Muscle Powered.
+Come out and join us for free hikes each week to enjoy Nevada outdoors around Carson City!
+Thursday's hike is to Prison Hill-Koontz.
+Meet at the parking area located off of the east end of Koontz Lane.
 Bring a friend and/or friendly dogs.
-Thursday Hikes program are hikes of between 2 to 4 miles in length, often with some elevation gain (no more than 500') and can be on a paved path, smooth wide trail, or single track.
-In case of bad winter weather, we will cancel.
-Please check the calendar or our Facebook page for last minute changes or contact the hike coordinator at debbie.lane102@yahoo.com.All hikes can be found on the Carson City Visitor Bureau Calendar, Nevada Appeal Events Calendar, the Carson Now Events calendar and at http://www.musclepowered.org/calendar.
-The Muscle Powered calendar is a public calendar and you can add it to your Google Calendar by clicking on the '+Goggle Calendar' and follow the instructions.
+All hikes are 2-4 miles with duration of about 90 minutes, sometimes with elevation gains of 500' or more.
+In case of bad weather, we will cancel.
+Please check the http://www.musclepowered.org/calendar or our Facebook page for last minute changes, or contact the hike coordinator at Debbie.lane102@yahoo.com, or (775) 350-9949, call or text.
+Water and closed-toe shoes are required.
+Some trails are dirt and others are paved.
+Muscle Powered is a local non-profit organization that promotes walking, hiking, biking and trail building.
+All hikes can be found at http://www.musclepowered.org/calendar.
 For more information, visit musclepowered.org.

 Compulsive Eaters Anonymous Meeting — 5:15 p.m., St. Peter's Episcopal Church, 314 N. Division St., Carson City.
 Do you want to recover from compulsive eating?
 We want to help.
 Anyone is welcome at St. Peter's Episcopal Church at 5:15 p.m.
 Mondays and Thursdays and 10 a.m.
 Tuesdays.
 A weekly meeting is held at 7 p.m.
 Sundays at Carson Valley United Methodist Church, 1385 Centerville Lane in Gardnerville.
 Visit http://www.ceahow.org or call 775-400-0098 for more.
 For more information, visit stpeterscarsoncity.org, or call 775-882-1534.